May 13, 2022

 Have you been looking for a great hosting solution?
 We recommend you to follow up on Hostinger coupons page and be the first one in line to get high-quality hosting for the lowest price in the market!

-How MySQL Works?
+How Does MySQL Work?

 The image explains the basic structure of the client-server structure.
 One or more devices (clients) connect to a server through a specific network.
 Every client can make a request from the graphical user interface (GUI) on their screens, and the server will produce the desired output, as long as both ends understand the instruction.
 Without getting too technical, the main processes taking place in a MySQL environment are the same, which are: